 Buses from London to Oxford are run by National Express Coach Services, a large British-owned transport provider.
 There are up to 21 departures a day, 18 of which are direct.
 The same timetable operates seven days a week.
 Journey times range from one hour and 45 minutes to two hours and 45 minutes, with departures starting very early in the morning.
 These continue until mid-afternoon.
 All departures are from London Victoria Coach Station, and routes terminate at Oxford Gloucester Green Bus Station.
 This is located approximately halfway between the train station and the historic heart of Oxford.
 The bus station has a good range of passenger facilities as well as step-free access and is linked to Oxford's network of local buses.

-The fastest way from London to Oxford is by train with an average journey time of 53 min.
+The fastest way to travel from London to Oxford is by bus, which requires on average 1 h 21 min of travel time.

 The average frequency per day from London to Oxford is:

-However, we recommend checking specific travel dates for your trip between London and Oxford as scheduled services by bus or train can vary by season or day of the week.
+However, we recommend checking specific travel dates for your journey from London to Oxford as scheduled services by bus can vary by season or day of the week.